Higher-spin localized shocks: Higher-spin shockwave as exact solution

-which can be defined for $X$ of any spin $n$, though as we will see it will only be needed for $n\ge2$.
+We will refer to $T^{(X)}$ as the stress tensor even when $X$ is not the metric.
+As we will see, for the shockwave, $T^{(X)}$ is zero except for a specific component.

 Suppose our highest-spin field has spin $\ell$ and for simplicity suppose there is only one such field which we will denote by $\phi_{\mu_1\dots\mu_\ell}$.
 The following formal derivation is insensitive to whether it is massive or massless, though we expect there may be qualitative differences when working with explicit examples.
 Suppose also that the theory admits a stationary planar black hole supported by stationary matter fields.
 The metric for such a solution can be written in Kruskal–Szekeres coordinates as \bal \d s^2=2A(UV) \d U \d V+B(UV) \d y^i \d y^i, \eal where $U$ and $V$ both increase to the future and evaluate to zero on each of the two horizons respectively.
 The exact details of the functions $A(UV)$ and $B(UV)$ will depend on the theory and the matter profile, which we also assume to be stationary, isotropic, and homogeneous in $y^i$.
 When evaluating the functions on the horizon, we will denote $A_n\equiv \d^n A(UV)/\d (UV)^n|_{V=0}$ and similarly for $B_n$.
 By a rescaling of $y^i$, we fix $B_0=1$.
+Just like the metric, we also assume matter fields $\Phi$ are all smooth.
+In our coordinate system, this in particular means that $A(UV)$, $B(UV)$, and all components of matter fields are regular at the horizons.